veronika-simic/docker/Notes.md

-docker build . --> give our Dockerfile to docker CLI docker build -t sometag . --> this way we can name our image what ever we want docker run -p 8080:8080 image_name --> port mapping, move the request from this port on local machine to the request on the docker container by the same port number
+docker build . --> give our Dockerfile to docker CLI docker build -t sometag . --> this way we can name our image what ever we want docker run -p 8080:8080 image_name --> port mapping, move the request from this port on local machine to the request on the docker container by the same port number docker-compose up --> used to run multiple containers docker-compose up --build --> build and run it docker-compose up -d --> run containers in the background